- Jill Jin, MD, MPH, FACP

 Clinical vignette packet

-Use this packet (PDF) of all 5 clinical vignettes from the STEPS Forward® Simplified Documentation and Coding toolkit during in-person training sessions.
+Use this packet (PDF) of clinical vignettes from the STEPS Forward® Simplified Documentation and Coding toolkit during in-person training sessions.

 Disclaimer: AMA STEPS Forward® content is provided for informational purposes only, is believed to be current and accurate at the time of posting, and is not intended as, and should not be construed to be, legal, financial, medical, or consulting advice.
 Physicians and other users should seek competent legal, financial, medical, and consulting advice.
 AMA STEPS Forward® content provides information on commercial products, processes, and services for informational purposes only.
 The AMA does not endorse or recommend any commercial products, processes, or services and mention of the same in AMA STEPS Forward® content is not an endorsement or recommendation.
 The AMA hereby disclaims all express and implied warranties of any kind related to any third-party content or offering.
 The AMA expressly disclaims all liability for damages of any kind arising out of use, reference to, or reliance on AMA STEPS Forward® content.